JOHNW02/Medical_Study_Extraction/README.md

 If the API key is not provided, the program will terminate with an error message before processing any files.

+### Platform Compatibility

+This project is developed and tested on Windows.
+However, it uses only standard Python libraries and the OpenAI Python SDK, and is expected to run correctly on Linux and macOS systems with Python ≥ 3.9.2.

 ## Output

 For each input PDF, the system generates exactly one JSON file containing the extracted study information.
 After execution, the main function returns a list of JSON objects.
 Output files are always saved to disk, regardless of whether the extraction passes validation.